jim-easterbrook/Photini/src/doc/manual/descriptive_metadata.rst

 This should probably be your name, but could be the name of a company.
 Type in the name and click ``OK``.

-The ``Auto`` button generates a standard copyright notice, but if you prefer a different wording you can edit the text manually.
+The ``Auto`` button generates a standard copyright notice.
+If you prefer a different wording you can change the template, as described in :doc:`configuration <configuration>`.

 .. image:: ../images/screenshot_08.png